-Everyone agrees the planet is getting warmer, barring maybe a President of the world’s most powerful country.
+Everyone agrees the planet is getting warmer.
 What do we do about it?
 How do we adapt to it?

 Inspired by Norphel’s work and to tackle this problem of dry period, Sonam Wangchuk, an education reformist and innovator, along with his team, came upon the idea of building a cone of ice similar to the shape of local sacred mud structures called stupas.
 Since this ice stupa would grow vertically up towards the sun, less surface area would be exposed to the sun’s rays and hence it would very well hold water until the month of June, when the natural glaciers would start melting.
 To build this stupa, water flows down from a pipe and at its lowest point (close to the stupa) starts to rise up.
 At night, in sub zero temperatures coupled with wind chill, the water that sprinkles out of the fountain falls down and freezes.
 This cycle helps in increasing the ice stupa’s size and gives it it’s shape.